 Limnerslease was very much an artists' home.
-'Limner', the old English for Artist and 'lease' to glean hope for the future, was aptly combined.
-Mary was not the only one who found new inspiration in Compton; George set up his studio, designed with his large canvases in mind and desire for good light, a place where he was able to work on the many pieces that he had been meditating throughout his career.
+"Limner" - the Old English for artist - and "lease" - to glean hope for the future - were aptly combined.
+Mary was not the only one who found new inspiration in Compton; George set up a new studio designed with his large canvases in mind and desire for good light, a place where he was able to work on the many pieces that he had been meditating on throughout his career.

-As the years past time spent at the 'little house' grew, taking precedence over their London residence, New Little Holland House.
-Free from interruptions from London society that George's fame attracted the couple were able to work uninterrupted, while becoming a celebrated part of the Compton community.
+As the years passed, time spent at the little house grew, taking precedence over their London residence, New Little Holland House.
+Free from the interruptions of London society that George's fame attracted, the couple were able to work uninterrupted while becoming a celebrated part of the Compton community.
 The house also welcomed a number of well-known artists and figures of Victorian society, including the great violinist Joseph Joachim and the young Vanessa Bell.

 Upon the death of George in 1904, Mary made Limnerslease her permanent residence.
-Mary became a recognised figure within the local community, as both an artist and the keeper of George's legacy in the form of the Watts Gallery and The Annals, the biography she published on the life and thoughts of her dear husband.
+She became a recognised figure within the local community as both an artist and the keeper of George's legacy in the form of the Watts Gallery and The Annals, the biography she published on the life and thoughts of her dear husband.

-Following Mary's death in 1938 Limnerslease became separated from the Watts Gallery estate.
-In the 1950s it was divided into 3 separate residences and considerable changes were made to the east wing where George and Mary's studios had been.
+Following Mary's death in 1938, Limnerslease became separated from the Watts Gallery estate.
+In the 1950s it was divided into three separate residences, and considerable changes were made to the east wing where George and Mary's studios had been.

-Watts Gallery Trust has now secured the east wing of Limnerslease and is transforming it into the Watts Studios, a new museum that will reinstate George's studio, have a dedicated Gallery to the work of Mary Watts and tell the story of the Wattses move to and time in Compton.
+Watts Gallery Trust has now secured the east wing of Limnerslease and has transformed it into Watts Studios, a new museum that has reinstated George's studio and has a dedicated gallery to the work of Mary, also telling the story of the Wattses' time in Compton.

-Watts Galley Trust continues to fundraise to save the rest of the house and preserve it for the future.
+Watts Gallery Trust continues to fundraise to save the rest of the house and preserve it for the future.

-Access to Limnerslease is currently by guided tour, every Tuesday, Friday and Saturday at 12 & 2pm, click here to book a place on a Limnerslease Tour.
+Access to Limnerslease is currently by guided tour only, every Tuesday, Friday and Saturday at 12 & 2pm.
+Click here to book a place on a Limnerslease Tour.